Dodni/very_simple_skeleton_php_8_mvc_framework/README.md

 # Creating a New View:
 1. Create a new Controller first.
 You have to use the _controller.php tag always.
 It won't work without it.
 Example: test_controller.php
 2. Copy the other controller code and change the class name to your new controller name
-3. Create a new View on the same name as the Controller.
+3. Create a new View on the same name as the new Controller.
 Add some text into it like "Hello World"
 4. Change the $viewPath in the Controller to your new view's path
 5. Add a new route in the route.php.
 Example: '/mvc/test' => 'test_controller.php'
 6. Done.
 Let's try it out!